 Hooper still lives in the Uniontown area, but he couldn't be reached for comment on the rescue.
-The Coal and Coke Heritage Center would also like to record his story for posterity.
+The Coal and Coke Heritage Center said it would like to record his story for posterity as well.

 Blazek, who spent 30 minutes in the tunnel, said he "got nervous" when he finally left it.